marcusmueller/fedora-live-GR/README.md

 ## Burning an image to a stick

+### Fedora, RedHat 7, derivatives

 <pre>
 sudo dnf install liveusb-creator mediawriter
 </pre>

 and select the .iso from the previous step

+### Windows, OS X

+Get the mediawriter from https://github.com/MartinBriza/MediaWriter/releases

+### Other systems

+Unetbootin should work, or, in fact, dd.

+## Usage

+Applications → Programming → GRC

+The rest should be covered under http://tutorials.gnuradio.org